“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 Mantras “OM” and “AUM” facilitate gaining intuitive knowledge and developing mental clarity.

-Also AUM (OM) is a seed syllable placed in the beginning of Hindu and Buddhist mantras.
+Also AUM (OM) is a seed syllable placed at the beginning of Hindu and Buddhist mantras.
 Besides its symbology, it is also a way of preparing the vocal chords for chanting.

 There are 7 notes in Indian music: Sa, Re, Ga, Ma, Pa, Dha and Ni.
 All those notes besides Sa and Pa can change their frequency.
 AUM is made up of three immutably fixed notes: Sa, Pa and again Sa, but on the immediately higher scale.
 When chanting AUM (OM) in this way, all the other basic notes can be heard in it.